 5. Become a better version of yourself, again, and again

-Jiro’s rice supplier has one type of rice he only sells to Jiro because he is the only one who can give credit to making the product.
-Also, it’s important to improve your own spectrum.
-In order to make good food, you have to eat good food.
+Jiro’s rice supplier has one type of rice; he only sells to Jiro because he is the only one who can give credit to making the product.
+Also, it’s essential to improve your spectrum.
+To make good food, you have to eat good food.

 Last but not least: Contribute.
 The one thing all the chefs in Sukiyabashi set out to become is a Shokunin: a craftsman or artist with an attitude of social awareness.
-A mental and spiritual task to do your absolute best to contribute to the well-being of mankind.
-For someone who makes food or makes music this could sound a bit farfetched or too spiritual, but think about it.
-If you strive to become a shokunin you’ll become a better person and therefore a better artist.
+A mental and spiritual task to do your absolute best to contribute to the well-being of humanity.
+For someone who makes food or makes music, this could sound a bit farfetched or too spiritual but think about it.
+If you strive to become a shokunin, you’ll become a better person and, therefore, a better artist.
 You do it for the right reasons.

 Lets round things up with a beautiful quote from Walt Disney: “We don’t make movies to make money.
 We make movies to make money so we can make better movies.”